Ohio State signed 27 players in the 2026 recruiting class.

 WR Chris Henry Jr.

-The No. 1 wide receiver and No. 10 overall prospect in the 2026 class, Henry will be the fourth No. 1-ranked receiver to sign with the Buckeyes since 2020 (Julian Fleming, Emeka Egbuka and Jeremiah Smith).
+The No. 1 wide receiver and No. 10 overall prospect in the 2026 class, Henry is the fourth No. 1-ranked receiver to sign with the Buckeyes since 2020 (Julian Fleming, Emeka Egbuka and Jeremiah Smith).
 Identified by Ohio State as one of the elite prospects in his class before he even started high school, Henry became the first commit in Ohio State’s 2026 recruiting class all the way back in July 2023.

 WR Jerquaden Guilford

 Guilford’s shot up the recruiting rankings since he committed to Ohio State in July, and with good reason.
-Going from the No. 507 prospect in May to now be the No. 137 player and No. 22 wide receiver in the 2026 class, he posted a massive senior season for Northrop High School in Fort Wayne, Indiana.
+Going from the No. 507 prospect in May to now being the No. 137 player and No. 22 wide receiver in the 2026 class, he posted a massive senior season for Northrop High School in Fort Wayne, Indiana.
 He hauled in 54 receptions for 1,073 yards and 11 touchdowns.
 It was a big jump in production from his junior year, which featured 35 receptions for 556 yards and three touchdowns.

 WR Jaeden Ricketts